greenelab/deep-review/sections/04_study.md

 [@tag:Poplin2016_deepvariant].
 The top 5 rows represent the reference, and the bottom 95 rows represent randomly sampled reads that overlap the candidate variant.
 Each RGBA (red/green/blue/alpha) image pixel encodes the base (A, C, T,
-G) as a different R value, quality score as a G value, strand as a B value, and variation from the reference as the alpha value.
+G) as a different red value, quality score as a green value, strand as a blue value, and variation from the reference as the alpha value.
 The neural network outputs genotype probabilities for each candidate variant.
 They were able to achieve better performance than GATK, a leading genotype caller, even when GATK was